advancedspectrum/OC2AM/README.md

-# OCRM
+# OC2RM
-This repo contains artifacts about an organization's capabilities and their underlying resources to drive API Strategy and Program.
+OC2RM or Organizational Capability to Resource Model is repo that contains artifacts about an organization's capabilities and their underlying resources to drive API Strategy and Program.

 The hierarchy